jonnor/embeddedml/emlearn/demos.md

 Use some plastelina etc.

 Make a dataset.
 Vary

-Heartrate
+- Heartrate

+Co-variates

-Placement
+- Placement on finger
-Finger
+- Which finger
-Person
+- Person
-Ambient light
+- Ambient light
-Ambient temperature
+- Ambient temperature
-Skin moisture
+- Skin moisture
-Skin temperature
+- Skin temperature

 What if one would vary the sensor construction also.
 Is it realistic to have an universal model?